MEET OUR STAFF

 Sharon Esther Papo, LCSW

 Sharon is a Bay Area native who has been a community activist for over fifteen years.
 Before joining the Diversity Center, Sharon was the Executive Director of 3rd Street Youth Center and Clinic, a multi-service health center in Bayview Hunters Point, San Francisco.
 Sharon has also coordinated the Santa Cruz-based LGBTQ+ youth program “STRANGE” and worked as a counselor serving marginally housed youth through SCCCC (now Encompass Community Services).
 Additionally, she was a health educator for foster care, homeless and incarcerated youth and served as the Program Director of Puente: Building Between Jews and Latinx.
 Sharon holds a BA from UC Santa Cruz in Feminist Studies and a Masters in Social Welfare from UC Berkeley with a concentration in management and planning.
-Sharon lives locally with her wife and son.
+Sharon lives locally with her wife and two children.

 Contact Sharo Papo: 831-425-5422 x 101 or firstname.lastname@example.org